nodejs/next-10/surveys/2024-04/questions.md

 - Web Crypto (`globalThis.crypto` or `crypto.webcrypto`)
 - Web Streams (`node:stream/web`)
 - Fetch

-- For those of you wishing to use ESM in an existing application, what have been the pain points or blockers preventing you from doing so (if any)? (open question)

-- If you use or have attempted to use TypeScript with ES module syntax, whether ESM dependencies or running your production code using ESM syntax, what issues (if any) have you encountered?
-Please be as specific as possible and please include your tech stack (build tool, application framework, testing framework, runtime customizations, etc.).

 - Do you encounter any recurring issues when using Node.js that you would like to share with us ? (open question)